 A strip of patchwork pinned to a billet page.
 England, 1767.
 Courtesy The London Archives, John Styles and The Foundling Hospital Museum.

 Tokens of Love invites you to create a small handmade token that carries a feeling of kindness, care or connection.
 Your token will join many others to form a growing garland that travels and inspires.
+The project will run until August 2026.

 To help the garland hang evenly: